cfengine/documentation/examples/example-snippets/system-administration.markdown

 [%CFEngine_include_snippet(restart_process_1.cf, .* )%]

 Why?
 Separating this into two parts gives a high level of control and conistency to CFEngine.
-There are many options for command execution, like the ability to run commands in a sandbox or as `setuid'.
+There are many options for command execution, like the ability to run commands in a sandbox or as `setuid`.
 These should not be reproduced in processes.

 ## Mount a filesystem